 @updateURL https://github.com/suterma/globaldarkmode/raw/master/global-dark-mode.chrome.user.css

 @description A global dark mode, with a soft touch, to be easy on the eyes.
-(Uses specific structure for Google Chrome)
+(Uses specific structure for Google Chrome).
+To be used with the Stylus browser extension.

 @author marcel@qrys.ch